KikoRiki: Team Invincible: Cast

-Production and release
+Production

 An initial budget of $1 million was given to produce a "test film" to show to international partners.
 According to Marmelad-media's general director Ilya Popov, the final budget would depend on a number of factors, such as whether it will be sold internationally (in which case the budget would be up to $15 million) or limited to Russia (in which case it will cost around $3–4 million).
 Popov considered spending anything over $5 million to be unprofitable (the highest-grossing Russian animated film to date, Ilya Muromets and Nightingale the Robber, cost $2.5 million and made just under $10 million; since around half of the profits usually go to the distributors, if it had cost over $5 million it would not have been profitable).

+Release

 The film was released domestically in December 2011 in Russia, but received a limited release in the UK in February 2012.
 The film is considered a well thought-through prequel, its plot explaining events that brought the nine animal characters together in the first place.